bryanosborne/blankRepo/README.md

 # blankRepo
-Template for a starter repo for NetBeans
+Template for a starter repo.